-Impairment on non-financial assets increased \leqslant 38,484 thousand to \leqslant 59,281 thousand.
-In the reporting period, impairment was mainly made on real esate in possession of an Italian leasing company (\leqslant 27,125 thousand) and predominantly on real esate in Russia (\leqslant 16,993 thousand).
-In the previous year, the goodwill of \leqslant 7,943 thousand resulting during the initial consolidation of a Hungarian real esate company, was fully impaired and impairment on other non-financial assets of \leqslant 12,854 thousand related to real estate in Ukraine and Russia.
+Impairment on non-financial assets increased \in 38,484 thousand to \in 59,281 thousand.
+In the reporting period, impairment was mainly made on real esate in possession of an Italian leasing company (\in 27,125 thousand) and predominantly on real esate in Russia (\in 16,993 thousand).
+In the previous year, the goodwill of \in 7,943 thousand resulting during the initial consolidation of a Hungarian real esate company, was fully impaired and impairment on other non-financial assets of \in 12,854 thousand related to real estate in Ukraine and Russia.